-With half term approaching, you may be planning to get out and about with the children.
+Do you love photographing your children?
+With autumn approaching , you may be planning to get out and about with the family and your camera.
 It is the perfect season to enjoy some time together outdoors.
 It is not too cold, there are tonnes of leaves to run around in, conkers to collect and beautiful colours everywhere.
-The autumn is a favourite season in our house- every year we carve pumpkins, go out for lots of walks (the dog goes wild chasing leaves!) and enjoy simple time visiting National Trust properties or local parks.
+Autumn is a favourite season in our house- every year we carve pumpkins, go out for lots of walks (the dog goes wild chasing leaves!) and enjoy simple, family time walking in the woods or around local parks.

 It is the perfect time of year to capture some outdoor photographs of your children.
 The light is soft, the colours are stunning and it is still warm enough to enjoy being outdoors without too many layers.

 Top tips to get some great shots of your children;

 - What to wear- A little planning to co-ordinate clothes and thinking about the colours they wear can make a big difference to your photographs.
 If your children are anything like mine, they have their own ideas about what they want to wear!
 It is important they are happy and comfortable as this will shine through in the images.
 When I take my girls out for some photographs with the ‘big’ camera, they like to get dressed up in something nice (dressing up in our house means wearing clothes that match, without paint or other stains on!) and they like to be involved in the choice!